anoma/nspec/docs/arch/node/engines/mempool_worker.juvix.md

 and written.
 The Worker collects these execution summaries, maintaining a record of transaction processing outcomes.

-The Mempool Worker's state tracks pending transactions and their Executors, maintains the mapping of transactions to their fingerprints, collects lock acquisition confirmations, tracks the seen-all barriers, and stores execution summaries.
-This state allows it to provide the ordering and coordination services needed for Anoma's parallel execution model, where multiple transactions can process simultaneously so long as their state access patterns don't conflict.
+The Mempool Worker's state tracks pending transactions and their corresponding Executors, maintains the mapping of transactions to their fingerprints, collects lock acquisition confirmations, tracks the seen-all barriers, and stores execution summaries.
+This state allows it to provide the ordering and coordination services needed for Anoma's parallel execution model, where multiple transactions can process simultaneously so long as their state access patterns don't conflict, ensuring (serializability)[https://en.wikipedia.org/wiki/Database_transaction_schedule#Serializable]..

 ## Purpose